elcinkocakyilmaz/CLTV_Prediction_Flo/README.md

 # CLTV_Prediction_Flo
-BG-NBD ve Gamma-Gamma ile CLTV Tahmini
+CLTV Prediction with BG-NBD and Gamma-Gamma